-Seventeen years after Adams' untimely death, we're still eager to discover more about the man behind Hitchhiker's Guide to the Galaxy.
+Decades after Adams' untimely death in 2001, we're still eager to discover more about the man behind Hitchhiker's Guide to the Galaxy.
 From his time with Monty Python to his creative frustrations with books and writing, these are surprising facts about Douglas Adams that even the most avowed fans might not already know.
 Keep reading to learn more about Douglas Adams, then pre-order Don't Panic to uncover even more fascinating facts about the beloved writer and the extraordinary galaxy he created.

 1. Adams learned to talk at age 5.

 Adams started out behind in every way but his height.
 By the age of 12, he had already reached six feet tall.
 However, he was slow to talk, and didn’t start speaking in full sentences until the age of five.
 He felt misunderstood, even stating that “They could never work out at school if I was terribly clever or terribly stupid.”

 Adams grew up feeling like an outcast, partially because people underestimated him due to his silence, and partially because they overestimated him due to his unusual stature.
 Although he was slow to speak, Adams had a natural knack for writing.
 Even later in his life when he had writer’s block, he always remembered getting the top grade in his writing class while he was in school.

 2. The idea for Hitchhiker's Guide to the Galaxy came about while Adams was actually hitchhiking.

 After many years of telling the story, even Adams couldn’t remember how he came up with the idea for Hitchhiker’s, but legend goes that he thought of it one night in Austria while he was hitchhiking himself.
 He had a copy of the Hitch-hiker’s Guide to Europe, and while drunkenly watching the stars in a field, he thought about what a great idea it would be for someone to write a guide to the galaxy.